googlefonts/fontra-docs/reference/canvas.md

 Use the [pen tool] to draw new contours and add points to existing contours.

-Fontra supports cubic and quadratics outlines.
+Fontra supports cubic and quadratic outlines.
 Quadratic outlines can be activated in the [options panel].

 You can use the standard keyboard shortcuts ⌘ Z to undo the last actions, and ⇧ ⌘ Z to redo them.